 All these factors make achieving an accurate diagnostic conclusion especially difficult, even considering the low standards set by the back pain industry.
 Since so many of these possible causes of pain are universal or nearly so, it may be challenging to link the actual source process to every symptomatic expression.

 Hip pain diagnosis is further plagued by the simple fact that many patients identify pain as existing in the hip, when all along, it may be in the side of the buttocks or the upper thigh.
 The hip region is large and ambiguously defined.
 However, I am always shocked that many doctors do not take the time to correlate the exact location of the symptoms when the patient describes them as residing in the hip.
 It would probably help reduce misdiagnosis considerably if this simple task was always performed by the diagnostician.

 I have a hard time talking to some patients about herniated disc hip pain, as the diversity of possible causative conditions is astounding.
 I try to work a valid conclusion mostly from the symptomatic expression, rather than just using the evidence gathered during medical imaging.
 This is due to the many instances of misdiagnosed structural pain which seems to come from an anatomical issue, but is really due to some other reason, such as regional ischemia.

 If the pain exists only in the hop socket or exclusively consistent with the nerve root suspected in a herniated disc condition, then structurally-based pain is more likely.
 However, the symptoms are often far too widespread, leaving the ischemia model to be the far more logical choice.
 In my experience, the SI joint is often blamed, but is rarely the actual source of pain, especially chronic and severe cases.
 Remember, the SI is one of the strongest joints in the human anatomy.

-Herniated Disc Hip Pain Conclusion
+Herniated Disc Hip Pain Considerations

 Hip pain conditions are never easy to explain.
 However, the majority of hip symptom syndromes blamed on herniated discs have the distinct possibility of being mistakenly diagnosed.
 There are often several possible causative processes existing concurrently.
 This theory receives considerable support from the abysmal curative statistics offered by most herniated disc treatments used when hip pain is involved.

 For variable pain, more than consistent pain, the most common source is regional oxygen deprivation, although this can create all types of symptomatic expressions, as well.

 If you have been stricken with hip pain which is being linked to a herniated disc concern, make sure to take special care in monitoring your therapy.
 If you do not improve with several attempts at treatment, it might be smart to reconsider the accuracy of the diagnosis, since the conclusion may be precise in identifying structural issues, but not in confirming the underlying source of agony.
 Speak to your doctor with any concerns you have and demand explanatory answers which make sense to you.